yorek/azure-sql-db-samples/README.md

 Taxonomies for products and languages: https://review.docs.microsoft.com/new-hope/information-architecture/metadata/taxonomies?branch=master
 -->

-Samples and Best practices to use Azure SQL DB to build modern, mission critical application, with ease and confidence
+Samples and Best practices to use Azure SQL DB to build modern, mission critical applications, with ease and confidence.

 ## Running the samples